Man who directed weekly shipments of heroin to Richmond area sentenced to 4.5 years

 “The defendant played a very important role in sourcing Richmond drug dealers with the means to pump a large amount of drugs in the community that are, at best destructive, if not deadly,” Anthony said

-The punishment was well below the low end of discretionary federal sentencing guidelines, which for Ruiz was calculated at a range of 87 to 108 months.
+The punishment was well below the low end of discretionary federal sentencing guidelines, which for Ruiz was calculated at a range of 87-108 months.

-The information presented and discussed during the closed portion of the proceeding - about 10 minutes - appears to have figured prominently in the crafting of punishment.
-The defense's reasons for closing the proceeding were found to be so compelling that the reason itself was sealed.
+The information presented and discussed during the closed portion of the proceeding — about 10 minutes — appears to have figured prominently in crafting the punishment.
+The defense’s reasons for closing the proceeding were found to be so compelling that the reason itself was sealed.

 Although rare, federal court proceedings can be sealed when a compelling interest exists and the court determines there is a “substantial probability” that the interest will be harmed if disclosed.
 Such interests could include information about an ongoing law enforcement investigation, the safety of cooperating defendants and the privacy of innocent third parties, among others.